adeabujade/University-Topology/README.md

 VLAN 40: Business

-A router-based DHCP server will provide dynamic IP addresses for all devices in Building A. Switches will be configured to support VLAN tagging and inter-VLAN communication.

 Building B: Faculty of Engineering and Computing, Faculty of Art and Design

-Network Configuration:

-VLANs:
+Network VLANs:

 VLAN 50: Faculty of Engineering and Computing

 VLAN 60: Faculty of Art and Design

-Separate IP networks will be assigned to each faculty.Switches will be configured with VLANs for traffic segmentation.

 Building C: Student Labs and IT Department

-Network Configuration:
-VLANs:
+Network VLANs:

 VLAN 70: Student Labs

 VLAN 80: IT Department

+Smaller Campus: Faculty of Health and Sciences

+Network VLAN:

+VLAN 90: Staff Lab

+VLAN 100: Student Lab

+A router-based DHCP server will provide dynamic IP addresses for all devices in Building A. Switches will be configured to support VLAN tagging and inter-VLAN communication.

 The IT department will host critical servers, including the university web server and other internal servers.
 Port security will be configured on the switches to prevent unauthorized access to the servers.

 External Email Server
 The university’s email server is hosted externally in the cloud.
 A static route will be configured on the main campus router to communicate with the cloud-hosted email server.

-Smaller Campus: Faculty of Health and Sciences

-Network Configuration:

-VLAN 90: Staff Lab

-VLAN 100: Student Lab

 VLANs will be created for each department within the Faculty of Health and Sciences.
 Separate IP networks will be assigned to each department.
 The smaller campus router will use RIPV2 for routing internal traffic and static routing for communication with the main campus and the external email server.